 function on_msg_receive (msg) if msg.out then return end if (msg.text=='ping') then send_msg (msg.from.print_name, 'pong', ok_cb, false) end if (msg.text=='photo') then os.execute('/home/pi/camera/camera.sh') send_photo (msg.from.print_name, '/home/pi/camera/photo.jpg', ok_cb, false) end end function on_our_id (our_id) end function on_secret_chat_update (user, what_changed) end function on_user_update (user, what_changed) end function on_chat_update (user, what_changed) end function on_get_difference_end () end function on_binlog_replay_end () end

 Once you are sure you have entered the new lines correctly you can save and quit out of the file by pressing Ctrl + X then hit Y and then Enter.

 8. Now finally we can test our new code, simply run the same telegram-cli command that we ran earlier in the tutorial by running the following two commands on your Raspberry Pi.

 cd ~/tg bin/telegram-cli -k tg-server.pub -W -s actions.lua

-9. With the Telegram CLI now running with your actions.lua script you can now send yourself a message that says "photo".
-Your Raspberry Pi should pause temporary as it takes the photo then you should be able to see the upload progress as it sends the photo.
+9. With the Telegram CLI now running with your actions.lua script, you can now send yourself a message that says “photo“.
+Your Raspberry Pi should pause temporarily as it takes the photo then you should be able to see the upload progress as it sends the photo.

-Feel free to drop a comment below if you enjoyed this Raspberry Pi Telegram Bot tutorial or need some help getting it up and running.
+Feel free to drop a comment over at our forum if you have enjoyed this Raspberry Pi Telegram Bot tutorial or need some help getting it up and running.